T

 Insider tips

-• Utilize contactless payment or an Oyster card for easy travel on public transport.
+• Purchase an Oyster card or use contactless payment for easy travel on public transport.

-• Book popular attractions and theatre tickets in advance to secure your spot and potentially save money.
+• Book popular attractions and theatre tickets in advance to save time and secure your spot.

-• Take advantage of free museum entry for many of London's world-class institutions.
+• Take advantage of free museum entries for many of London's world-class institutions.

-• Explore beyond the main tourist hubs to discover local neighborhoods and hidden gems.
+• Explore neighborhoods beyond the main tourist hubs for a more authentic experience.

 Packing highlights